jingyijin/mesh_geodesy/README.md

 ```
 $ mgapp/mgapp
 ```
-On the other hand, to use the command line style function, use
+To use the command line function, use
 ```
 $ mgcmd/mgcmd <options>
 ```
-For more examples of how to use GUI or command line, go to [examples](./examples.md)
+For more details on how to use GUI or command line, please refer to [examples](./examples.md)

 ### Remote Desktop Connection instructions for Windows users